habib-tamuk/DNN-CTGAN/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Datasets
+The dataset can be found inside the dataset repository.

 ### Tools
 - Anaconda (Python v3.9.18)